Whatcom County Networking Groups

 Networking Tip: Take plenty of business cards to hand out and value the cards received from folks you meet at events.
 Read this article about a simple and effective way to use those cards to expand your professional network.

-Bellingham Connections: Bellingham Connections focuses on building trust between members in order to provide referrals to one another through strong business relationships.
-Bellingham Connections meet Thursday mornings from 7:30 a.m. to 8:30 a.m. off of Baker Creek Place at the BIAWC Building.
+Bellingham Connections: Bellingham Connections is a referral network meets Thursday mornings from 7:30 to 8:30 a.m. at Baker Creek Place in the BIAWC Building.

-Bellingham/Whatcom Chamber of Commerce: We invite you to participate in what is our biggest event of each month and the largest networking breakfast meeting in Whatcom County!
-Beginning at 7:15 a.m. at the Northwood Hall in Bellingham and held on the second Friday of each month, this ongoing event brings together more than 130 business professionals together on a regular basis.
-Meet active and involved business professionals.
+Bellingham/Whatcom Chamber of Commerce: This membership organization hosts the largest networking breakfast meeting in Whatcom County!
+Beginning at 7:15 a.m. at the Northwood Hall in Bellingham and held on the second Friday of each month, this ongoing event brings together more than 130 business professionals together.

-Everson/Nooksack Chamber of Commerce: Come participate with the Everson/Nooksack Chamber!
-The Chamber’s main agenda revolves around their summer and winter festivals, which are intended for the promotion of local businesses.
+Everson/Nooksack Chamber of Commerce: Everson/Nooksack Chamber’s main agenda revolves around their summer and winter festivals, which are intended for the promotion of local businesses.
 Contact the group for the date of their next general meeting.

-Ferndale Chamber of Commerce: On the third Wednesday of each month at 12:00 p.m., the Ferndale Chamber has its Membership Luncheon, bringing together local business professionals since 1955.
-Have the opportunity to market and network your business at Chamber events.
+Ferndale Chamber of Commerce: On the third Wednesday of each month at 12:00 p.m., the Ferndale Chamber has its membership luncheon.
+They also organize a Leading Ladies networking group and host many community events where you can volunteer with peers.

 Lynden Chamber of Commerce: Beat your competitors to the punch!
-Join the Lynden Chamber’s monthly networking meetings (some are lunches, some are breakfasts).
-The group gathers at The Reserve in Lynden on the last Thursday of the month.
+Join the Lynden Chamber’s monthly networking meetings.
+The group gathers in Lynden on the last Thursday of the month.

 Sustainable Connections: A non-profit membership organization of independent, locally-owned businesses, farms, and organizations based in Whatcom and neighboring counties working to transform and model an economy built on sustainable practices.
 Members enjoy marketing, education and networking benefits including monthly lunch meetings on first Thursdays and morning networking on third Thursdays.